kubevault/prometheus-exporter/docs/guides/secret-engines/aws/csi-driver.md

       ref: default/vaultapp # namespace/AppBinding, we created this in previous step
       engine: AWS # vault engine name
       role: my-aws-role # role name on vault which you want get access
-      path: aws # specify the secret engine path, default is kv
+      path: aws # specify the secret engine path, default is aws
     ```

 ## Test & Verify